GriefPrevention/GriefPrevention-Docs/administrators_guide.md

 ## Investigating a specific claim

 Equip the investigation tool (stick by default), and right click the claimed area.
+You can also right click while sneaking to show nearby claims.

 ## Fighting Wilderness Grief (World Repair)